eric-klimowich/bootcamp-prep-part-2-2024/README.md

 ### 📝 Additional Coding Practice Resources

-If/when you find yourself with extra time, and assuming you are caught up with your Daily JavaScript Code Challenges, look into these external resources:
+If/when you find yourself with extra time, look into these external resources:

 #### *edabit*